Hypoxic Ischemic Encephalopathy (HIE)

-Our Miami birth injury lawyers have devoted their careers to representing injured victims throughout the world in order to ensure they receive the compensation they need.
+Our Miami birth injury lawyers have devoted their careers to representing injured victims throughout the world to ensure they receive the compensation they need.
 Your doctor should be able to take preventative measures to mitigate or prevent the effects of HIE; failure to do so puts the life of your infant at risk.
 With more than 100 years of combined experience, our lawyers at Stewart Tilghman Fox Bianchi & Cain, P.A. are uniquely positioned to provide you with the knowledge and legal advice necessary to fight for the results you deserve.

 What Can Cause HIE?

-HIE affects infants whose brains don’t receive enough oxygen due to a lack of blood flow, either during the pregnancy or during the birthing process.
-Blood flow can be restricted by a number of different means during these times, including the following reasons.
+HIE affects infants whose brains don’t receive enough oxygen due to a lack of blood flow, either during the pregnancy or the birthing process.
+Blood flow can be restricted by many different means during these times, including the following reasons.

 Risks & Causes During Pregnancy